 When you are ready to run the analysis, you can start it immediately or schedule it to run at a date up to 90 days in the future.
 By default, your Dynamic Analysis is not scheduled.

 Go to the All Dynamic Analyses page, which lists all your scans and their statuses.

-You can review the schedule of any Dynamic Analysis by clicking the clock icon in the row for that Dynamic Analysis.
+You can review the schedule of any Dynamic Analysis by selecting the clock icon in the row for that Dynamic Analysis.
 The respective schedule opens, providing at-a-glance information.

-From the Actions menu at the end of the row, click View Analysis Results.
+From the Actions menu at the end of the row, select View Analysis Results.

 The results open in the Triage Flaws view of the selected Dynamic Analysis, listing all detected vulnerabilities.